qcodespp/qcodespp.github.io/_sources/dummy_measurements.rst.txt

 Running a measurement
 ----------------------
 So far no data has been collected; we've just communicated with the instrument.
 To collect data, we need to create a `Loop`, which defines the independent parameter(s) that we want to vary.
-In this case, we will vary the output1 parameter from 0 to 10 volts in steps of 1 volt, and measure both the input1 and input2 parameters at each step.
+In this case, we will vary the output1 parameter from 0 to 10 volts in steps of 0.1 volt, and measure both the input1 and input2 parameters at each step.
 For a simple 1D measurement like this, we can use:

 .. code-block:: python

     loop = qc.loop1d(sweep_parameter=instrument.output1,
                     start=0,stop=10,num=101,delay=0.1,
-                    device_info='test',
+                    device_info='dummy', instrument_info='ACdiv=1e5 DCdiv=1e3 freq=123 Hz',
                     measure=[instrument.input1, instrument.input2])

 Here, we have created the object ``loop``.
 Inside of it, is a DataSetPP object, which will hold the measurements.
 The details of the DataSetPP are printed.
-You will see it will be saved in the 'data' folder we specified earlier, and the name of the file includes a counter with a unique number as well as the date and time of the measurement.
-Also included is the important information about the independent parameter settings.
-The ``device_info`` parameter is optional, but it is a good idea to include it, as it allows you to easily identify the device used in the measurement later on.
+You will see it will be saved in the 'data' folder we specified earlier, and the name of the data includes a counter with a unique number as well as the date and time of the measurement.
+The rest of the name is generated from the independent parameter settings and the text provided in ``device_info`` and ``instrument_info``.

 To run the measurement, we can invoke the ``run()`` method of the loop object, and tell it which parameters to plot: